Call us to schedule a time to talk with the attorneys in the office or over the phone.

-A student must be given both written notice of suspension and the reasons therefore and the opportunity to appear and respond to the charges prior to the suspension.
+A student must be given both written notice of suspension and the reasons for the action and the opportunity to appear and respond to the charges prior to the suspension.
 An appeal may be addressed to the principal.
 Further appeal may be taken pursuant to procedures set forth in the Student Handbook.
 However, an appeal will not delay the suspension.

 B. Students subject to expulsion

-A student and a student's parent or legal guardian must be given written notice of the intention to expel and the reasons therefore, and an opportunity to appear with a representative before the Superintendent to answer the charges.
+A student and a student's parent or legal guardian must be given written notice of the intention to expel, the reasons for the action, and an opportunity to appear with a representative before the Superintendent to answer the charges.